IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ### Open Liberty Operator

-We'll use [Open Liberty Operator](https://github.com/OpenLiberty/open-liberty-operator/blob/master/doc/user-guide.md#open-liberty-operator), available as part of Cloud Pak for Applications, to deploy the application.
-Open Liberty Operator is based on the Appsody Operator you previously used and provides additional capabilities for Open Liberty runtime, such as Day-2 operations.
+We'll use [Open Liberty Operator](https://github.com/OpenLiberty/open-liberty-operator/blob/master/doc/user-guide.md#open-liberty-operator), available as part of IBM Cloud Pak for Applications, to deploy the application.
+Open Liberty Operator provides all functionalities of Appsody Operator in addition to Open Liberty runtime specific capabilities, such as day-2 operations (gather trace & dumps) and single sing-on (SSO).

 Use the following `OpenLibertyApplication` custom resource (CR), to deploy the Customer Order Services application.